 The nutrient level of raw sour cherries is slightly different.

-The cherry contains about 10.8 milligrams of vitamin C, which strengthens the bones and muscles of your guinea pig.
+This cherry contains about 10.8 milligrams of vitamin C, which strengthens the bones and muscles of your guinea pig.
 It helps the body in absorbing iron, and also helps to maintain and improve their blood cells.

 It also contains 10% of potassium which helps to improve the functions of your guinea pig’s heart, kidney and also the bowel and muscular system.
 Cherry contains a high level of phytosterols.
 This helps in maintaining the cholesterol level of your guinea pig and also protects them against heart diseases.
 Interestingly, cherry can also have healing effects.
 Cherries can help heal wounds of guinea pigs, either external or internal and skin problem.